 Seatpost rear racks may be somewhat easier to install and uninstall, but they are much less durable.
 Because they’re not mounted to the actual bike frame, these racks are unable to handle heavy loads, and so must be restricted to lightweight cargo.
 These are typically used along with small bags, cargo nets, and straps.
 Seatpost racks are usually designed to carry between 10-15 pounds.

 Bolt-on rear racks are much more versatile and rugged.
 Because they bolt into two locations on a bicycle’s seat stays, these racks are capable of handling much heavier loads.
-Bolt-on rear racks are by far the most common style of bicycle rack, and are used by everyone from casual commuters to hardcore cycling tourists.
+Bolt-on rear racks are by far the most common style of bicycle rack, and are used by everyone from casual commuters to hardcore riders of electric cargo bikes.

 Bolt-on rear racks are capable of carrying loads anywhere from 20-80 pounds, depending on the specific model.
 They are most often utilized by strapping cargo directly to the rack, attaching a box, bag, or other carrying case, or by hanging panniers off the sides of the rack.
 Regardless of the specific method used, a bolt-on rear rack is the most practical and helpful type of rack for cyclists of all skill levels and intensity.

 How to Install a Rear Bicycle Rack